Cincinnati, Ohio Catastrophic Injury & Product Liability Lawyer reviewing Traumatic Amputation lawsuits for plaintiffs

-If you have questions about the root cause of a catastrophic amputation or the available legal remedies to improve the quality of life and medical care in Ohio, call The Lyon Firm for a no-cost and confidential consultation at (800) 513-2403.
+If you have questions about the root cause of a catastrophic amputation or the available legal remedies to improve the quality of life and medical care in Ohio, contact The Lyon Firm for a no-cost and confidential consultation at (800) 513-2403.
 You will speak directly with Mr. Lyon, an Ohio traumatic amputation attorney, and he will help you answer critical questions.